 - Spectrios Institute for Low Vision: Spectrios provides a comprehensive visual rehabilitation program that includes a low vision evaluation, counseling, and teaching the skills of daily living and the use of technology.

 - Illinois Talking Book Outreach Center: Illinois Talking Book Outreach Center is one of four subregional libraries working with the Illinois State Library in Springfield to serve readers throughout Illinois.

 - Second Sense: Second Sense offers alternative perspectives for living with vision loss.
 Working together, we tailor our training and support to help every person realize their potential.

 - Ask us about the National Library Service for the Blind and Print Disabled.
 If you are eligible, we can help you register for this service, which provides digital audiobooks and players, Braille books and other assistive devices to its members.
-For more information contact the Inclusive Services Coordinator at 630-279-8696 or email email@example.com.
+For more information contact the Inclusive Services Librarian at (630) 279-8696 or email firstname.lastname@example.org.